mhackermsft/BlazorAIChat/readme.md

 ##### BlazorAIChat: AI-Powered Chat Application

 ## Overview
 This is a sample .NET 8 Blazor Interactive Server application for chatting with Azure OpenAI Models.
-Users may upload TXT, DOCX or PDF documents to a knowledge base for the AI to use when responding.
+Users may upload TXT, DOCX, PPTX or PDF documents to a knowledge base for the AI to use when responding.
 If configured, it can also upload images for those AI models that support images in chat.

 ## Components
 This solution utilizes several open source libraries to help with document ingestion and chat display.
 These projects include:
-* PDFPig
-* OpenXML
 * MarkdownSharp
 * Semantic Kernel
+* Semantic Memory

 ## Features
 - **AI Integration**: Utilizes advanced AI models to provide intelligent responses.
 - **Data Interaction**: Enables users to chat with their data using Azure OpenAI models.
 - **Deployment Flexibility**: Can be operated locally or hosted on Azure App Service.
 - **Authentication**: Supports EasyAuth authentication when hosted on Azure.
-- **Document Upload**: Allows users to upload TXT, DOCX, or PDF documents into the knowledge base.
+- **Document Upload**: Allows users to upload TXT, DOCX, PPTX, or PDF documents into the knowledge base.
 When using Azure App Service with EasyAuth, uploaded knowledge is associated exclusively with the user.
 - **Image Analysis**: Supports image uploads for querying, compatible with models like GPT-4.
 - **Streaming Responses**: Provides streaming chat results with the option to stop responses.
 - **Data Management**: Offers the ability to clear chat history and delete data stored in the user's knowledge base.